TerosTechnology/TerosHDLbackend/README.md

 # TerosHDLbackend

 Tools to accelerate the FPGA development.
+Backend of TerosHDL IDE.

 ## Install from pip